jenningsjin/FinanceManager/README.md

 ### Overview
-The Fine Ant Finance App!
+The Fine Ants Finance App!
 Brought to you by Alectryon Tech-tryon, a simple web-app to help you manage you finances among a group of people, great for college and roommates!

 ### Requirements